odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

 The bulk of a PDF report is its QWeb template.
 It also typically needs a corresponding ``ir.actions.report`` to include the report within a module's business logic.
-There is no strict rule for the file names or where they are located, but these two parts are typically stored in 2 separate files within a ``report`` folder in the top level of your module's directory.
-If a module has many or multiple long report templates, then they are often organized in a logical manner across different files named after the report(s) they contain.
-All actions for the reports are usually stored in the same file ending with ``_reports.xml`` regardless of the number of reports it contains.
+There is no strict rule for the file names or where they are located, but these two parts are typically stored in 2 separate files within a ``report`` folder at the top level of your module's directory.
+If a module has many or multiple long report templates, then they are often organized in logically across different files, named after the report(s) they contain.
+All actions for the reports are usually stored in the same file ending with ``_reports.xml``, regardless of the number of reports it contains.

-Therefore it is expected that your work tree will look something like:
+Therefore, it is expected that your work tree will look something like this:

 .. code-block:: bash